Magic used to be something special.

 There’s a train crash; catastrophic.
 A railroad engineer stumbles across a lantern, from which he crafts a ring, and it all spirals from there.
 Or-

 Two men enter a tomb and one leaves it, a metal helmet winking in the sun.
 No-

 A golden boy, too good, too perfect, and he dies in his mother’s womb while something ugly and squalling crawls its bloody way out into the world.
 Wait-

 And here is the world, colorless and dull in the early evening light, and John Constantine is ankle-deep in the slush of a New York February.
 God, he hates this country.
 God, he hates the people in it.
-Even London is preferable to this, and London digs its dirty magic into his skin and flips him inside out.
+Even London is preferable to this, and London digs its dirty magic into his skin.
 You can't go home again, Constantine.
 But a dead man in London is better off than a live one in New York.
 Fucking country.

 Everyone’s special here.
 Everyone’s always finding things.
 Or things are finding them.
 Lassos that make you tell the truth, for fuck’s sake.
 Capes that turn into wings.
 Guns that never miss.
 Bollocks, all of it.

 And at the center of it all is the man himself.
 The big blue boy scout.
 John bumps into him on the streets of New York, looking tired at the prospect of a new day, but up to the challenge; his shirt is pressed, his shoes, impeccably shined.
 Every inch the professional journalist, the reputable golden boy.
 Well, John killed a golden boy once before, before he’d even taken his first breath on this bitch of an earth.
 He thinks about it every time Clark Kent says hello.

 “Hello,” says Clark Kent, smiling like he’s happy to see him.
 “You look like you’ve seen better days.”